jxnetapps/jrc-enquiry-assistant-operations/docs/CHAT_INQUIRY_API_COMPARISON.md

 For `chat_inquiry_api`, you'll need to implement JWT authentication.

 ### **3. Configure Database**
-Ensure MongoDB is configured, or the system will automatically fall back to SQLite.
+Ensure PostgreSQL is configured, or the system will automatically fall back to SQLite.

 ### **4. Test the Endpoints**
 Use the provided test scripts or API documentation to test your chosen API.